Dynoom felt no qualms about his dismal advice to the Noad.

 Barlayn Lamiroth gave a slow nod, and sighed inaudibly.
 "We'll keep our eyes on it, Surveyor N-G."

-Oh those lowest vaults... thought Dynoom... further down than I can now reach... down all the way to the metal bottom, deprived of light and heat after the power-drainage caused by the Revolution, and thus left without means to lubricate the crucial interface with the sub-surface ice: abandoned therefore to the mercy of the slow, slow stryegn-strokes, the blind churn of creatures who 'swim' through our planet's frozen crust.
+The watching brain, reconstructing this damage-report from "Give...
+Lights... fifty...
+Cracks... yet... eyes...", found cause for sombre reflection.
+Oh those lowest vaults... regretted Dynoom... further down than I can now reach... down all the way to the metal bottom, deprived of light and heat after the power-drainage caused by the Revolution, and thus left without means to lubricate the crucial interface with the sub-surface ice: abandoned therefore to the mercy of the slow, slow stryegn-strokes, the blind churn of creatures who 'swim' through our planet's frozen crust.
 We're now without means to 'slip the grip'.
 The grid no longer contains enough power to melt the ice's wrenching hold upon the foundations.
 Hence one day we shall find that Olhoav's structural strength has snapped, over-stressed by the mindless enemy.

 "But, what can we do, Noad B-L?" fretted the Surveyor.

-...Dynoom meanwhile reflecting upon the Noad's sardonic response, considered: Even if we subtract the irony, and suppose we'd gain a hearing, why should we try to explain all this foundational stuff to Dempelath?
-I say let the day come, when the city splits beneath us like neglected paving is broken by an upward-forcing tree.
+...Dynoom meanwhile, comprehending the Noad's sardonic response, considered: Even if we subtract the irony, and suppose we'd gain a hearing, would it be worth the effort even to try to explain all this foundational stuff to Dempelath?
+I say not.
+I say, let the day come, when the city splits beneath us like neglected paving is broken by an upward-forcing tree.
 Chaos is a leveller of odds.
-I would suffer damage, true; nevertheless I might ride it out.
+I would suffer damage, true; nevertheless I might ride it out, while the Revolution paid the bill for its folly.
 In the meantime, I direct my thoughts elsewhere.

 The general chatter was lively, much of it political, and Dynoom's early impression was that the guests, snugly relaxed in the sociable warmth of a zoalsh, appeared unafraid to say what they thought about the Revolution, so long as the line was never crossed between mere grumbling and exhortation to resistance.